 The IRS Statute of Limitations is well worth understanding whether you live in Colorado or anywhere in the country.
 This statute only applies to taxes that have been assessed, so the first thing that must happen is that a tax return needs to be filed to start that 10-year clock ticking.
 If you don’t file, the IRS has no limit on how long they can go after that year.

 If the return is filed after that date, the 10 year period does not start until after the tax is actually assessed by the IRS.
-Because some events can trigger an extension of the Colorado statute of limitations (IRS calls them tolling events), it’s really important to review the information the IRS has on file to determine the actual day that the statute of limitations runs out.
+Because some events can trigger an extension of the statute of limitations (IRS calls them tolling events), it’s really important to review the information the IRS has on file to determine the actual day that the statute of limitations runs out.
 After that date, and as a fact of law (NOT IRS discretion), the balance simply goes away, and you do not owe the tax any longer.
 However, because of various legalities people can easily misunderstand exactly when their statute of limitations runs out.

-1) Filing for bankruptcy extends the Statute for Collections for the entire time you are in bankruptcy.
+Filing for bankruptcy extends the Statute for Collections for the entire time you are in bankruptcy.
 While you are in bankruptcy, the IRS cannot collect from you, so they add that time PLUS 6 months to the time they have remaining for collecting the tax.

-2) Filing certain types of appeals (such as a collection due process appeal or an appeal with the Taxpayer’s Advocates Office) will extend the statute.
+Filing certain types of appeals (such as a collection due process appeal or an appeal with the Taxpayer’s Advocates Office) will extend the statute.
 During the pendency of the Appeal, the IRS stops collections.
-The amount of time the collections have been stopped plus 30 days get added to the Statute of Limitations for collection of the tax.
+The amount of time the collections have been stopped plus 30 days get added to the IRS Statute of Limitations for collection of the tax.

-3) Leaving the country for more than 6 months can cause time to be added to the statute of limitations.
+Leaving the country for more than 6 months can cause time to be added to the statute of limitations.

-4) You can sign a waiver to give them more time to collect.
+You can sign a waiver to give them more time to collect.
 While this is generally not a good idea, sometimes it’s in your best interest to do so.
 The IRS may use the hammer of levying your wages to get you to sign the waiver.
 It’s almost like blackmail, they sometimes won’t release a levy until you sign a document giving them more time to collect.

 This is not an exhaustive list, but it is a good starting point for the more common ways the statute can be extended.